 According to Families for Better Care’s Nursing Home Report Card, Louisiana is the second worst state in the country when it comes to quality of care.
 It received this rating because:

 These statistics are abhorrent, and are indicative of the potential injuries and losses that your loved one can sustain while living in one of our state’s facilities.

-- Bedsores: Also known as pressure ulcers or pressure wounds, bedsores come about mainly because of inadequate turning and skin care.
-If you notice your loved one has a wound, require immediate care and ensure that you follow up constantly so the wound doesn’t get worse.
+Bedsores: Also known as pressure ulcers or pressure wounds, bedsores develop mainly because of inadequate turning of patients and proper skin care.
+If you notice your loved one has a wound, request immediate care and ensure that you follow up constantly, so the wound doesn’t get worse

-- Malnutrition: Statistics show that up to 85% of current nursing home residents suffer from some level of malnutrition.
-Most often, malnourishment arises due to the nursing home staff’s lack of attention during meal times to ensure that each resident is eating the right type and amount of food.
+Malnutrition: Statistics show that up to 85% of current nursing home residents suffer from some level of malnutrition.
+Most often, malnourishment arises due to the nursing home staff’s lack of attention during mealtimes to ensure that each resident is eating the proper type and amount of food.
 Protect your loved one from this as much as possible, as malnutrition quickly opens the door for further injuries and illnesses.

-- Dehydration: Like malnutrition, dehydration is raging problem at all nursing homes, and nearly all residents do not drink enough fluids each day.
+Dehydration: Like malnutrition, dehydration is a rampant problem at all nursing homesas nearly all residents do not drink enough fluids each day.
 Make sure that your loved one receives a full assessment upon entering a nursing home facility so you know how much he or she should drink each day.
 Then make sure that the staff documents daily fluid intake to ensure they keep a watchful eye over your loved one.